SiloCityLabs/blog/content/post/2019/2019-06-06-what-can-golang-do.md

 ## Hardware limitations

 7 years ago I had a 4ghz processor with 8 cores.
 Today my desktop has a 4 core processor with 3.9ghz.
-You&#8217;re probably looking at these numbers like, &#8220;why did he downgrade?&#8221; I did not.
+You're probably looking at these numbers like, &#8220;why did he downgrade?&#8221; I did not.
 The benchmarks actually put my newer processor ahead by 66% because of multi-threading capabilities.

 Nearly one decade and the hardware has not changed much besides one key thing.
 Multi-threading, and now possibly even more cores.
 Everything else has pretty much been steady and slow growth.